 Meals include either breakfast or lunch, afternoon snack and dinner.
 For those who need after dinner snacks low carb, portion controlled salty or sweet snacks are available.
 The last evening snacks signals the beginning of the 16 hour fasting phase.
 The two meals and snacks can come from any diet plans including Dr Lipman’s Miami Diet, the Keto Diet and even the HCG diet.
 One can increase overnight Ketosis by eliminating carbs for 4- 6 hours before the final meal.
 This speeds up ketosis during the night because then the carb restriction is almost 24 hours.(6 pre-fast and 18 hr fasting).

-What’s to Eat or Drink During the 16 hour Fasting Period on the 16:8 Diet?
+How to Intermittent Fast 16/8–Eating or Drinking During the 16 hour Fasting Period

 All foods are eliminated.
 Zero calorie, zero sugar drinks are permitted as is coffee and tea.
 It’s very important to eliminate all sugar and carbs during the fasting period.
 Eating any sugar or significant calories stops the ketosis and fat burning.
 Coffee or tea with artificial sweetener (Truvia, Stevia are the best, Splenda and Equal are acceptable) and a zero sugar coffee creamer are the best choice upon awakening.
 The zero sugar creamers (some even dairy free) or a ketone bomb increases the ketosis and fat burning during the morning fasting period.
 The fat in the creamers containing MCT oils quickly bypass the liver, goes to the the brain and circulation increasing the overall ketosis.
 This increases energy, decreases appetite and increases metabolism.

 Ketone Supplements in Fasting Diet Role of MCT Oils